eclipse/vorto/website/content/documentation/quickhelp_dsl.md

 title: Vorto DSL Help
 weight: 109
 ---
-This section gets you started with using the Vorto DSL to describe devices.
+This section gets you started with using the Vorto DSL to describe devices as well as use the Mapping DSL to map device descriptions to spec platform models, e.g. LwM2M or even IoT Digital Twin Services.
 <!--more-->

 ## Overview